kami-blue/website/signing.md

 KAMI Blue is open source and publically auditable.
 You can view the full source code here: <{{ site.github.repository_url }}>

-Commits are signed by both dominikaaaa and iBuyMountainDew, with releases being published by dominikaaaa.
+Commits are signed by both l1ving and iBuyMountainDew, with releases being published by l1ving.
 Both members have full write access to the organization, with both members having **2fa** protection on their Github Account.
 Nobody else has push access to any kami-blue repository.

 If a commit is not signed, it is **imperative** that you check the contents of the commit yourself, if you'd like to be sure it is safe (ie a pull request was merged without signed commits).